FoxGit/mocha-bootstrap/README.md

 Description
 -----------
-Mocha Bootstrap demonstrates how to create Mocha tests with Require.js and Node.js.
+Mocha Bootstrap demonstrates how to create server side Mocha tests with Require.js and Node.js.
 There was precious little documentation on how to get this done, so I figured out how to do it through sheer will and determination.